 Dating is an essential part of life.
 It’s how we come to meet our future life partner and so it definitely should be a budgeting priority.
 If you’re in the dating game, but don’t want to find yourself taking out California cash advances to show them a good time, here are 5 ways to crank up the fun while keeping a tamed budget!

-For the sake of being romantic, not everybody likes to “go Dutch”, but splitting the bill is your best bet if you’re trying to stick to as budget.
-If dividing the check isn’t an option, you could always go to dinner where the meals are reasonably priced.
+For the sake of being romantic, not everybody likes to “go Dutch”, but splitting the bill is your best bet if you’re trying to stick to a budget.
+If dividing the check isn’t an option, you could always go to dinner where the meals are reasonably priced, or even stay in and cook!
 Save the fancy 5-star restaurants for Valentine’s Day.

 You don’t have to go to a big rock concert or a fancy Broadway production to enjoy good live entertainment.
 Just about every town has venues hosting live performances of some kind, be it local plays, rock shows or even an open mic nights.
 You’ll find out quickly that there’s a ton of hidden talent to discover in your own neighborhood!

 Just because you’re trying to save money doesn’t mean you can’t do something nice for your date.
 Buy them flowers.
 A small bouquet is an inexpensive, yet heart-warming gesture that goes a long way.
 Strike up a conversation and tell them what you like about them.
 Take a walk near a lake or work on a small craft together at home.
 It’s the small precious moments that make the difference and more often than not, they don’t cost a dime.

 Take these ideas to heart and show your date how much you really care without all the spending.
 By keeping things simple and fun, you’ll find that dates don’t have to cost cash.
 Sometimes, being in the presence of someone very special to you is all you really need.